AraBlocks/ara-identity/docs/cli.md

 <a name="aid-keystore-dump"></a>
 ### 7. `aid keystore-dump`
-Print `eth` or `ara` private key for a given an Ara ID.
+Print `eth` or `ara` private key or the Ethereum keystore for a given an Ara ID.
 Requires a password for verification.

 ```
 $ aid keystore-dump -h